Home » Timber Frame Design » Green vs. Dried Timbers – That is the Question?

 Green vs. Dried Timbers – That is the Question?

-I often get asked if it is okay to use green, or freshly cut timbers, for a timber frame.
-In fact, most of the frames that go up today are cut and raised without going into a kiln or going through the process of being air-dried.
-Before the advent of kilns to dry the wood, all of the timber frames (for thousands of years) have been green or air-dried, with most green timbers.
+I often get asked if using green or freshly cut timbers for a timber frame is okay.
+Most frames that go up today are cut and raised without going into a kiln or being air-dried.
+Before the advent of kilns to dry the wood, all of the timber frames (for thousands of years) were green or air-dried, with most of the timbers being green.
 So, which is best: green vs. dried timbers?

 Green vs. Dried Timbers

-• In post and beam situations, move the pegs closer down to the bearing surface between the post and beam.
+• In post-and-beam situations, move the pegs closer to the bearing surface between the post and beam.
 This will allow the beam to stay closer to the bottom of the housing in the post over time.

 • Where a housed rafter dives into a plate, cut an extra 1/8” off the bird’s mouth so the rafter will always bear on the housing and not the rafter tail.

 Green timber is more likely to develop checks (splits and cracks from uneven shrinkage in the beam) than dried timbers.
-But checks add to the frame’s rustic beauty, and they are rarely a structural issue.
-Checks start to form on the exterior surface of timber when the beam shrinks as it dries.
-The crack usually stops at the center of the timber- if a crack continues all the way through a beam it would more than likely be a concern as far as the structural integrity.
+But checks add to the frame’s rustic beauty and are rarely a structural issue.
+Checks start forming on the wood’s exterior surface when the beam shrinks as it dries.
+The crack usually stops at the center of the wood – if a crack continues through a beam, it would more than likely be a concern regarding structural integrity.

 Working with Green Timbers

-Another way to get the most out of your green timbers is to apply a wax-based sealer to the end grain.
-This forces all drying to occur out the timber’s sides and slows the drying process, which helps to discourage checks.
+Applying a wax-based sealer to the end grain is another way to get the most out of your green timbers.
+This forces all drying out the timber’s sides and slows the drying process, which helps to discourage checks.
 One good product for this is Liquid Wax End Sealer from Heritage Natural Finish.
 Another product folks use for this purpose is Anchorseal.

-There are some schools of thought that consider when the trees are harvested to affect the timbers’ stability during the drying process.
+Some schools of thought consider when the trees are harvested to affect the timbers’ stability during drying.
 The recommendation is to harvest trees in the fall, cut joints over the winter, and raise the frame in early spring.
-Enclose the frame over the summer so that by the next fall, when you completely enclose and air condition space, the timbers will be more stable due to a slower drying process.
+Enclose the frame over the summer so that by the following fall, when you completely enclose the air conditioning space, the timbers will be more stable due to a slower drying process.

 What is Blue-Stained Wood?

 Blue-stained logs and timbers used to be considered damaged goods.
-However, in recent years blue-stained timbers have seen a huge increase in popularity.
-So what is blue-stained wood?
-It is lumber (usually a pine species) with microscopic fungi in its sapwood of a tree.
+However, in recent years, blue-stained timbers have seen a massive increase in popularity.
+So, what is blue-stained wood?
+It is lumber (usually a pine species) with microscopic fungi in the sapwood of a tree.
 Blue-stained wood is often harvested from trees that have died from a bark-beetle infestation.
 They are harvested while they are still standing.
-Since the trees being harvested are already dead, this is a very ecologically-conscious type of timber to use.
+Since the trees being harvested are already dead, this is a very ecologically conscious type of timber to use.

-According to the Southern Forest Products Association, the only impact on the wood is the color, and the fungi do not cause structural issues or pose any kind of health risk.
-But to many people, the unique coloration adds a beautiful element to a timber frame.
+According to the Southern Forest Products Association, the only impact on the wood is the color, and the fungi do not cause structural issues or pose any health risks.
+But to many, the unique coloration adds a beautiful element to a timber frame.

 Usually, if the frame is fabricated at a similar moisture content that it will face after installation, no significant dimensional changes.
 I the frame is designed properly, some minor dimensional changes can be tolerated.
 Most lumber for timber frames should also be dried to an average moisture content of 15%, not to exceed 19%.

-2. Create a Proper Base for Your Timbers: Build a foundation for your green timbers with timber already dry.
+2. Create a Proper Base for Your Timbers: Build a foundation for your green timbers with dry timber.
 Make sure the base is flat and level.
 Lay out cross pieces every 12” to 24” (depending on the beams’ size).
-The cross pieces (called stickers) need to all be the same thickness.
+The cross pieces (called stickers) must all be the same thickness.

 3. Pile Your Timbers: Lay your timbers out on the stickers, which should be at right angles to the timbers.
 Put the biggest timbers or slabs at the bottom of the pile.
 Keep the weight of the lumber evenly distributed.
 You want all your stickers to line up vertically with the ones below to support the weight evenly.
-Once all the lumber is stacked, put some more stickers across the top and add some more weight on top.
+Once all the lumber is stacked, add more stickers across the top and more weight.

-4. Keep Your Timbers Out of the Weather: You want the drying process to be a slow one.
+4. Keep Your Timbers Out of the Weather: You want the drying process to be slow.
 You don’t want direct sun or rain on your lumber.
-Protect it from wind and rain, and if necessary, protect it from the wind as well.
-You want to encourage air circulation – so if you lay metal roofing or a tarp over the stack, make sure there is some air space in between.
+Protect it from wind and rain, and if necessary, from the wind as well.
+You want to encourage air circulation, so if you lay metal roofing or a tarp over the stack, make sure there is some air space in between.

-5. Keep an Eye on the Moisture Content: It simply takes time for the wood to dry.
-Temperature and humidity are the critical elements in determining how slow or fast the process will be.
+5. Keep an Eye on the Moisture Content: The wood takes time to dry.
+Temperature and humidity are critical in determining how slow or fast the process will be.
 Use a moisture meter to help you monitor the moisture content.
-Before you begin to cut the frame, it’s a good idea to store the lumber in your shop for a couple of weeks.

 There are so many variations in the timbers that are used for framing.
-That is a part of what makes the craft of timber framing much like an art form.
-When you are deciding whether to use green or dried timber, new or reclaimed timbers, or timbers with blue stain, the main criterion should be the final aesthetic you want from your frame.
+That is part of what makes timber framing much like an art form.
+When deciding whether to use green or dried wood, new or reclaimed timbers, or blue stain, the main criterion should be the final aesthetic you want from your frame.

-In the end, the choice will be up to you to decide on whether or not your timber is dried or left green.
+In the end, it will be up to you to decide whether or not your timber is dried or left green.
 For my personal timber frame projects, I chose to go with green timbers and have not regretted the decision.
-Timber frames have certainly stood the test of time before the advent of the kilns.
+Timber frames certainly stood the test of time before the advent of the kilns.

 joinery details Green vs. Dried Timbers